 Reducing Tool Size and Weight

-Jason: For the first time, lithium-ion batteries enabled smaller, more compact, tools to actually do like 80-90% of what was needed.
+Jason: For the first time, lithium-ion batteries enabled smaller, more compact, tools to actually do like 80-90% of the work needed.
 A lot of driving applications simply didn’t require 18V tools…and this was a real wake-up call.
 The “pocket driver” was born.
 It really went from “Oh how cute” to “Wow, amazing!”
 To put the size in perspective, a 12V battery was essentially the size of the stem on the old stem packs.
 In 2008, Bosch introduced 18V lithium-ion battery packs.
 36V packs also came out then, but the new power density really made 18V the key size.

 Paul Fry (Paul): Milwaukee began researching alternative battery pack designs and chemistries, including lithium-ion, in the mid-90s.
 Years of development led up to the V28 platform in 2005.
-One of the key elements we found was that you can take best lithium cell in the world, but if you don’t protect it, you can destroy it the first time you use it.
+One of the key elements we found was that you can take the best lithium cell in the world, but if you don’t protect it, you can destroy it the first time you use it.
 V28 helped work through that process.
 It was the first pack to carry its own electronics, which extended the life of the pack.
 The biggest challenge for us involved understanding how lithium-ion batteries work to deliver the high current required throughout the discharge cycle.

 How Lithium-ion Battery Technology Changes